Local SEO for multi-location Wix directory sites

 By Michael Andrews, Wix SEO Expert UK

 Most directory sites serve multiple locations.
 A UK business directory might cover every major city.
 A service marketplace might target specific regions.
-Local SEO for directories is different from local SEO for a single business: you need location-specific landing pages, local schema for each area, and a strategy for ranking in map pack results across multiple geographies.
-This lesson covers the local SEO strategy for multi-location Wix directories.
+Local SEO for directories is fundamentally different from local SEO for a single business: you need location-specific landing pages with substantive content, local schema for each geographic area, and a strategy for appearing in map pack results across multiple geographies simultaneously.
+Getting this right requires a CMS-driven architecture on Wix that scales to dozens or hundreds of location pages without sacrificing content quality.
+This lesson covers the complete local SEO strategy for multi-location Wix directories.

 Creating Location-Specific Landing Pages on Wix

 Each location your directory covers deserves its own landing page with unique content.
 A page for "Plumbers in Manchester" should include: a unique introduction about the Manchester plumbing market (200+ words), filtered listings of plumbers in Manchester, local statistics and context, and location-specific schema markup.
-These pages target "[service] in [city]" keywords that have high commercial intent.
+These pages target "[service] in [city]" keywords that have high commercial intent and are among the most valuable search queries a directory can rank for.
+Generic location pages with no unique content beyond a list of listings will not rank competitively.

 Build SEO-optimised location pages for your Wix directory